 These types of outlets got replaced with the standard three-pronged outlets you find in most homes today, which add a ground connection.
 However, if your outlets don’t have ground wiring, it isn’t a simple task to retroactively put that in place.

-Master Electrical Service can replace your ungrounded outlets with ground fault circuit interrupters.
+Master Electrical Service can replace your ungrounded outlets with GFCI outlets or ground fault circuit interrupters.
 These safer outlets can interrupt the circuit when they detect a ground fault, providing protection even where ground wiring isn’t available.

 These outlets aren’t just for replacing outdated two-pronged versions.
 They’re safer than even regular grounded outlets and are quickly becoming the standard for most new construction.
 In fact, they’re already required in bathrooms and other areas where water is expected.

-The experienced electricians at Master Electrical Service can upgrade electrical outlets for your home, providing you with the modern electrical safety standard.
+The experienced electricians at Master Electrical Service can upgrade electrical outlets and GFCI outlets in your home, providing you with the modern electrical safety standard.

-If you think your home might need some upgrades, you can reach out to Master Electrical Service to set up an appointment.
+If you think your home may be due for an electrical upgrade, contact Master Electrical Service to set up an appointment.
 Our licensed electricians can give you a reliable quote on any panel or outlet upgrades or any other electrical services you might need.
 Give us a call today at (801) 543-2222.